Registered Cossacks of the Russian Federation

-The Registered Cossacks of the Russian Federation are a paramilitary formation that originally performed non-military and public safety services, on the basis of the federal law of the Russian Federation dated December 5, 2005 No. 154-FZ "On State Service of the Russian Cossacks".
-However, since the 2008 Russian invasion of Georgia, the Registered Cossacks have assumed a direct military role.
-Despite their name, "Registered Cossacks" are not the traditional "Cossacks" of the Russian Empire, which were destroyed by the Soviet Union, but instead a modern romanticist and Russophile re-creation of what the Russian state believes Cossack culture to have been, that originated as pro-Russian militias in the North Caucasus.
+The Registered Cossacks of the Russian Federation are a paramilitary formation that originally performed non-military and public safety services since December 2005.
+Since the 2008 Russian invasion of Georgia, the Registered Cossacks have assumed a direct military role.

 Background

 Historically, Cossacks were a semi-nomadic and semi-militarized people, who, while under the nominal suzerainty of various Eastern European kingdoms at the time, were allowed a great degree of self-governance in exchange for their military service.
 Although numerous linguistic and religious groups came together to form the Cossacks, most of them coalesced and became East Slavic–speaking Orthodox Christians.

 Starting with the Russian Revolution of 1905, Cossacks became increasingly employed by Tsarist officials for internal security due to their perception of not being tainted by revolutionary ideals, unlike the average Russian foot-soldier.
-The Russian Army Command centralized and modernized Cossack institutions and placed them firmly under the command of the Russian monarchy; however, these institutions became resentful due to overconscription and lack of compensation for the heavy Cossack presence in Manchuria during the Russo-Japanese War (1904–1905).
+The Russian Army Command centralized and modernized Cossack institutions and placed them firmly under the command of the Russian monarchy.
+These institutions became resentful due to overconscription and lack of compensation for the heavy Cossack presence in Manchuria during the Russo-Japanese War (1904–1905).

 When the February Revolution began (1917), Cossack troops notably deserted from Tsarist ranks, and the Russian Provisional Government gave the Cossacks autonomy to self-govern themselves through assemblies called krugs or radas led by an Ataman.
 These Cossack autonomies refused to recognize the new Soviet Federative government after the October Revolution (1917), and became de-facto independent in the form of the Don Republic and the Kuban People's Republic that nominally sided with the White movement to fight the Bolsheviks and preserve their autonomy.

-A significant number of Cossacks also fought for the Bolsheviks as so called "Red Cossacks"; however, the Soviet Union underwent an official policy of "De-Cossackization" from 1919 to 1933 to destroy the Cossack way of life due to their leadership's support for the White movement.
-Thousands of Cossacks where killed, their institutions destroyed, and their remaining people either deported and or forcefully integrated into the "Russian" identity over the subsequent decades.
+A significant number of Cossacks also fought for the Bolsheviks as so called "Red Cossacks".
+From 1919 to 1933, the Soviet Union underwent an official policy of "De-Cossackization" to destroy the Cossack way of life due to their leadership's support for the White movement.
+Thousands of Cossacks were killed, their institutions destroyed, and their remaining people either deported and or forcefully integrated into the "Russian" identity over the subsequent decades.